ardagnir/athame/README.md

 You can now run ~/local/bin/bash to run bash with Athame.

+Now go to your terminal emulator's preferences and set this path as your default login shell

 ### Option 2: Install Athame as your default Readline
 *For Ubuntu/Debian:*